Skip to main content

 • Two-pass, using the common key method to quickly eliminate obvious non-matches and statistical similarity to intelligently score each remaining pair of names

-With its understanding of the many ways names vary and configurability, Name Match quickly returns explainably-scored results that align with an organization’s data and risk profile.
+With its understanding of the many ways names vary and configurability, Match quickly returns explainably-scored results that align with an organization’s data and risk profile.

 Babel Street Home